aileftech/snap-admin/README.md

  * specify if you are using any particular configuration either in your `application.properties` or through annotations

 ## Changelog

- * provide the code for the involved `@Entity` classes, if possible
- * provide the full stack trace of the error
- * specify if you are using any particular configuration either in your `application.properties` or through annotations

 **0.1.2**
 - Better handling of large text fields (shown as `textarea`)